kishancjx/CodeForms-learning-CSS-/README.md

-## I was learning CSS , so as a practice project I created this Form input site 😅
+## I was learning HTML / CSS , so as a practice project I created this Form input site 😅